amyDing629/BookReviewPlatform/README.md

 - **user**
   - user.html (Regular user page)
   - admin.html (Admin user page)
-  - amy.html (A user that is empty in her profile, can be accessed from admin's manage user page)
+  - amy.html (A user that hasn't done anything in her account, can only be accessed from admin's manage user page)

-## User Details
+## Page Details
+  ### User
-- **Regular User'**
+  - **Regular User**
     - When logged in as regular user, the right corner of the top menu bar will show as user's name.
     - When a regular user accesses to his own main profile page, user can edit signature and edit his own posts and booklists.
     - When reviewing regular user's profile, the 'edit signature', 'add posts' and 'add booklists' buttons will be hidden.
   - **Admin User**
     - The right corner of the top menu bar will show as 'Admin'.
     - Has all feature as regular user.
     - When accessing to admin's own main profile page, admin has two more buttons than regular user, where they can manage user's status, and direct to 'manage books' page.
     - When reviewing admin user's profile, the two extra buttons will be hidden.
     - When an admin review regular user's profile page, he can still delete their posts and booklists.